How can I visit?

 - Arrange a corporate day with us

-- Arrange a meeting with us to discuss your requirements for event hosting, filming or photography
+- Arrange a meeting with us to discuss your requirements for venue hire, filming or photography

 Getting Here

-We are well placed to reach from across the region, with easy access from central London, major airports and several train stations.
+We are well placed to reach from across the UK, with easy access from central London, the north, major airports and train stations.
 Watton-at-Stone train station is on the estate and connects London, Hertford and Stevenage.
+Fast 15 or 30 minute trains connect London Kings Cross to/from Welwyn North, which is a short taxi journey away.
+Plan your journey here.

 Visitors for organised events and appointments should come to the Estate Office in Woodhall Park, SG14 3NE, unless otherwise advised.